696GrocuttT/ha-solcast-solar/README.md

 If you have more than one Solcast rooftop site, repeat the above sets for each site (2 sites).. to edit them.. click the item to edit then the configure button will appear

 ![img6](https://user-images.githubusercontent.com/1471841/149643389-dac7a6bd-71b3-4d57-9b84-262cd728285b.png)

 ### HA Energy Tab
 Go to the HA>Configuration>Energy settings page
 Click the edit for the solar production item you have created.

 ![img4](https://user-images.githubusercontent.com/1471841/149643349-d776f1ad-530c-46aa-91dc-8b9e7c7f3123.png)

 Click the Forecast option button and select all the sites you have..
 Click SAVE..
 HA will do all the rest for you

 ![img5](https://user-images.githubusercontent.com/1471841/149643348-cee444cf-d7ac-4304-ae72-d429eccc7b35.png)

 #### Getting a Solcast API Key:
 Sign up for an API key (https://solcast.com/)

+Solcast may take up to 24hrs to apply the 50 API counter from the default 10.. give it time to work:)

 Create a Rooftop entity on the Solcast website.
 This will generate a rooftop_id (resource id) Copy the id and api for this integration to work.